PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Methodology

-Here, $s$ determines the stepsize of each move.
-Since training is stopped, the residual landscape is static and the residual gradient can be determined again for the new location of the collocation point, allowing the process to be repeated.
-Therefore, collocation points can be moved several times, given by the number of steps $T$.
-If a point moves outside the domain, it is removed and a replacement point is sampled in the domain based on a uniform probability distribution.
-Next, the neural network is trained for another $P$ iterations, after which the process of moving collocation points is repeated.
+Here, $s$ is a hyperparameter that determines the stepsize of each move; in the machine learning community, this parameter is also often called a \emph{learning rate}.
+Since the neural network parameters $\theta$ are kept constant during the iteration in~\Cref{eq:Gradient_ascent_equations}, the residual landscape is static and the residual gradient can be determined again for the new location of the collocation point, allowing the process to be repeated.
+Therefore, collocation points can be moved several times, given by the hyperparameter \emph{number of steps} $T$.
+If a point moves outside the domain, it is removed from the set $\boldsymbol{X}_r$ and a replacement point is sampled in the domain based on a uniform probability distribution.
+Next, the neural network is trained for another $P$ iterations, after which the process of moving collocation points for $T$ iterations is repeated.

-In equation (\ref{eq:Gradient_ascent_equations}), points are moved directly based on the gradient vector.
+In~\Cref{eq:Gradient_ascent_equations}, points are moved directly based on the gradient vector.
 This approach is essentially equal to applying gradient ascent.
 However, other gradient-based optimization algorithms can be applied.
-The optimization algorithms considered for PACMANN in Section \ref{sec:Results} are listed as follows, with examples for an arbitrary variable $x$ and a function $f(x)$ to be maximized. \begin{enumerate} \item \textbf{Gradient ascent:} The collocation points are directly moved in the direction of steepest ascent.
-This algorithm updates variables using the principle:
+The optimization algorithms considered for PACMANN in~\Cref{sec:Results} are listed as follows.
+We also provide the iteration rule for an arbitrary variable $x$ and a function $f(x)$ to be maximized.
+Other optimization algorithms are also applicable, but we focus on the following algorithms in our numerical experiments in~\Cref{sec:Results} and~\ref{sec:Appendix_A}. \begin{enumerate} \item \textbf{Gradient ascent:} The collocation points are directly moved in the direction of steepest ascent, that is, in the direction of the gradient.
+This algorithm updates variables using the formula:

 \item \textbf{Nonlinear gradient ascent:} In this algorithm, we apply a nonlinear function to the gradient ascent algorithm to scale down large gradients, preventing points from taking large steps directly out of the domain.
 We refer to the algorithm as nonlinear gradient ascent.
-In this work, we use the hyperbolic tangent function, as shown in the example:
+In this work, we use the hyperbolic tangent function, as follows:

-\item \textbf{RMSprop \cite{Hinton2012LectureMagnitude}:} RMSprop adapts the stepsize by dividing the gradient by a weighted average of previous gradients; this serves to stabilize convergence.
+\item \textbf{RMSprop:} Root Mean Square Propagation (RMSprop)~\cite{Hinton2012LectureMagnitude} adapts the stepsize by dividing the gradient by a weighted average of previous gradients; this serves to stabilize convergence.
 The algorithm consists of two steps.
 First, a parameter $S$ is updated.
 This parameter consists of a weighted average of previous gradients: